facebookresearch/home-robot/README.md

 ### Launching Grasping Demo (outdated)

-You need to create a catkin workspace on your server in order to run this demo, as this is where we will run [Contact Graspnet](https://github.com/cpaxton/contact_graspnet/tree/cpaxton/devel).
+You need to create a catkin workspace on your workstation in order to run this demo, as this is where we will run [Contact Graspnet](https://github.com/cpaxton/contact_graspnet/tree/cpaxton/devel).

 Contact graspnet is downloaded under `third_party/`, but there is a `CATKIN_IGNORE` file in this directory.
 You want to symlink this file out into your workspace:
 ```